• Recipes

 Sushi Spread Using 5 Different Species

-I have always enjoyed making sushi rolls, because it gives you a platform to be as creative, or as simple as you want.
+I have always enjoyed making grouper sushi rolls, because it gives you a platform to be as creative, or as simple as you want.
 Some of the best rolls I’ve ever made had the least amount of ingredients.
 Sushi can be especially fun, when you have a bunch of different species to work with.
 Each roll representing a different fish, and having a special story behind it.
-For this recipe, that story is of course; my last Florida Keys Black Grouper.
+For this recipe, that story is of course; my Last Florida Keys Black Grouper.

 Florida Spiny Lobster Tempura Roll